Tax bracket: Tax brackets in the United States

+2025 tax brackets

 2018 tax brackets

 As of 1 January 2018, the tax brackets have been updated due to the passage of the Tax Cuts and Jobs Act:

 In the United States, the dollar amounts of the federal income tax standard deduction and personal exemptions for the taxpayer and dependents are adjusted annually to account for inflation.
 This results in yearly changes to the personal income tax brackets even when the federal income tax rates remain unchanged.

 2011 tax brackets

 Two higher tax brackets (36% and 39.6%) were added in 1993, and then taxes in all brackets were lowered in 2001 through 2003 as follows:

 Internal Revenue Code terminology

-Gross salary is the amount your employer pays you, plus your income tax liability.
+Gross salary is the amount your employer pays an employee, plus one's income tax liability.
 Although the tax itself is included in this figure, it is typically the one used when discussing one's pay.
 For example, John gets paid $50/hour as an administrative director.
 His annual gross salary is $50/hour x 2,000 hours/year = $100,000/year.
 Of this, some is paid to John, and the rest to taxes.

 W-2 wages are the wages that appear on the employee's W-2 issued by his employer each year in January.
 A copy of the W-2 is sent to the Internal Revenue Service (IRS).
 It is the gross salary less any contributions to pre-tax plans.
 The W-2 form also shows the amount withheld by the employer for federal income tax.